bioturing-org/turing_segment/README.md

 pip install --index-url https://pypi.bioturing.com/simple turing_segment
 ```

-Or you can download the wheels direcly from the realse page of this repository.
+Or you can download the wheels direcly from the release page of this repository.

 ## Usage